theSa1/8085-simulator/README.md

 ---

 **Note**: This simulator is designed for educational purposes and may not perfectly replicate all aspects of the physical Intel 8085 microprocessor.

+(I know this is AI generated slope but i am lazy)